 WEEKLY FORMAT AND CONTENT:

 - Students should complete the assignments for each week’s module by the following Sunday evening at midnight Pacific Standard Time.
 Each module should take 60-90 minutes to view/read the content.
 (This does not count time for additional reading and/or writing assignments.)
-Students taking the course for-credit are responsible for all Additional Resources and have specific assignments to complete.

 - Each weekly module will include the following resources: